thorntale/data-axolotl/README.md

 * The metric it's using
 * The previous value
 * The new value
-* The alerting strategy, and change amount.
+* The alerting strategy and change amount

 ## Alerting Strategies
 Data Axolotl employs a few different alerting strategies depending on the metric type and available historical data.